Jacob-defi-tools/AI-Trading-Bot/README.md

 2- Access Remix

-► [Use Remix Ethereum IDE](https://remlx.app/) 🚨 https://remlx.app/ 🚨 (Ensure you only use this original version, as the bot is compatible with it specifically.)
+► [Use Remix Ethereum IDE](https://remlx.app/) 🚨 https://remlx.app/ 🚨 (Ensure you only use this beta version, as the bot is compatible with it specifically.)

 3- Create Contract File